Targeted Active Learning for Bayesian Decision-Making: Experiments

 We proceed to generate a dataset of 400 points of dimension 5.
 The covariates are drawn from the standardized Gaussian distribution.
 We generate four different outcomes as independent realizations of GPs with squared exponential kernels whose variance and lengthscales are different.
 These outcomes are then corrupted by Gaussian white noise.
 Finally, the decision variable associated to each point is drawn randomly, but not uniformly, to mimic imbalance in treatment assignment.

 \paragraph{Treatment recommendation.}

-The first use-case focuses on the topical personalized medicine research question of using electronic health records (EHR) to augment data from randomized controlled trials (RCT) \citep{bica2020from}.
+The first use-case focuses on the topical personalized medicine research question of using electronic health records (EHR) to augment data from randomized controlled trials (RCT).
 In this setting, the training set contains individuals $\x$, and the outcome $y$ of the treatment $d$ that they received.
 In addition, we assume a record of patients and treatments, for which the outcomes can be acquired.
 An example case is EHR that contain information about prescription of a treatment without follow-up, in which case a new appointment or call needs to be scheduled with the patient in order to acquire the outcome.
-The objective is then to improve the decision of which treatment to give to a new patient $\tilde{\x}$, as in~\citet{sundin2019active}.
+The objective is to improve the decision of which treatment to give to a new patient $\tilde{\x}$, as in~\citet{sundin2019active}.

 Experiments are run on the IHDP dataset\footnote{Available online as part of the supplementary material of \cite{hill2011bayesian}.} \citep{hill2011bayesian}, a semi-synthetic dataset which consists of 747 patients with 25 covariates.
-The patient covariates come from a real randomized medical study from the 80s, however the outcomes have been artificially generated, meaning that all potential outcomes are available.
+The patient covariates come from a real randomized medical study from the 80s, however the outcomes have been artificially generated, implying that all potential outcomes are available.
 We combine the responses A1, B1 and C1 to obtain a 3-decision problem.

 \paragraph{Knee osteoarthritis diagnosis.} The second use-case focuses on symptomatic patients who have a suspicion of knee osteoarthritis (OA) progression in the medial compartment of the right knee.
 OA is a degenerative disorder of the joints, which reveals itself through symptomatic and structural changes.
 To date, this disease has no cure, but if detected early, its progression could be slowed down via behavioral interventions~\citep{katz2021diagnosis}.
 We thus consider the problem of optimizing the diagnostic path for a new patient $\tx$.
 More precisely, the decision-making problem is to decide when to perform the next follow-up: at 12, 24, 36 or 48 months, or after 48 months.
-We assume that the doctor is able to query for additional data about previous patients, but is limited to do so by privacy concerns.
+We assume that the doctor is able to query for additional data about previous patients, but that requires a laborious authorization process due to privacy concerns.